Short-term Study Abroad Program

 - Review the Program Leader Checklist to facilitate timely proposal and promotion of your program.

-- Discuss your program idea with the Study Abroad office and identify areas where you have questions or need support.
+- Discuss your program idea with IPS and identify areas where you have questions or need support.

-- Work with our office to choose a provider/partner to assist you with on-site logistics.
+- Work with IPS to choose a provider/partner to assist you with on-site logistics.
 Your on-site provider can also serve as a "second program leader".
 This fulfills the UMN Education Abroad policy which can lower the program cost (details below).

 - Conduct a site visit to become familiar with your site, on-site partner, and to perform a "test run" of your program.
 Funding is available.
 Additionally, many study abroad program providers can assist with planning a site visit.
 They may also have funding and resources available.

-- Download, print and complete the Short-term Program Proposal then submit it (and all accompanying documentation and signatures) by November 1 to the Study Abroad office to be considered for the following year
+- Download, print, and complete the Short-term Program Proposal then submit it (and all accompanying documentation and signatures in hard or electronic copy) by November 1 to IPS at 138 Kirby Plaza.

-International Programs and Services and the Study Abroad Faculty Advisory Council review proposals.
-UMD Study Abroad strives to offer a diverse portfolio of programs each year.
+IPS and the Study Abroad Faculty Advisory Council review proposals.
 Program approval is competitive because of limited space.
+IPS strives to offer a diverse portfolio of programs each year.

 Program Providers & Partners

 Short-term programs must work with a program provider or partner.
-These providers/partners offer on-site services, logistical arrangements, and on-site risk management support.
+These providers/partners provide on-site services, expertise, logistical arrangements, and on-site risk management support.
 Providers/partners can also serve as a second program leader, which adheres to the UMN Education Abroad Policy.

 - (AIFS) American Institute for Foreign Study